inaki-ortizdelandaluce/iqm-assignment/README.md

 * Unix based operating system
 * Python 3

-To source code simply consists of a single python script (_echo_server.py_) which handles the input arguments and starts the HTTP Server with a dedicated request handler which simply echoes the input message, same as in the Java implementation.
+The source code simply consists of a single python script (_echo_server.py_) which handles the input arguments and starts the HTTP Server with a dedicated request handler which simply echoes the input message, same as in the Java implementation.

 ```
 import sys, getopt